espinbrandon49/brandon-espinosa-portfolio/README.md

 To use the site visit the live link above.

 Being a web developer means being part of a community.
-This is a place for me to share my projects and includes a contact form so that you can message me with any questions and to share your work and collaborations with me.
+This is a place for me to share my projects.
+You can message me with any questions and to share your work and collaborations with me.
 I look forward to hearing form you.

 ## Contributing